 To use the program, unzip the file and run bin\Debug\SerialPortCommunication.exe.
 Select the Prologix adapter's COM port, then press the "Open Port" and "S paras" buttons.

-The C:\Program Files\KE5FX\GPIB directory also contains three subdirectories, Composite noise baseline plots, Sample HPGL files, and Time interval plots.
+The C:\Program Files\KE5FX\GPIB directory also contains two subdirectories, Composite noise baseline plots and Sample HPGL files.
 These subdirectories contain a variety of .PNP and .PLT files that can be loaded and displayed by PN and 7470, respectively.

 Released into the public domain 16-Dec-05 by John Miles, KE5FX.
 Please contact email@example.com with feedback and enhancements!

 Some DSPLIB components used by the GPIB Toolkit are subject to open-source license agreements; see the current DSPLIB distribution for details.

 Source code compilable with the free Microsoft Visual Studio Express package